-- Money market accounts deposited with a nationally or state-chartered bank. - > Bonds issued by the City.
-Purchases of this type shall not exceed five years to maturity. - U.S. Treasury bills, notes, bonds, or certificates of indebtedness, or those securities backed by the full faith and credit of the U.S. Government with maturities not to exceed five years. - Obligations, participations, or other instruments of, or issued by, a Federal agency or a United States government-sponsored enterprise with maturities not to exceed five years. - Bankers' acceptances with a term not to exceed 180 days' maturity or 40% of the City's portfolio. - Nonnegotiable and nontransferable certificates of deposit issued by the following types of financial institutions which have branch office locations within Santa Cruz County: a nationally or state-chartered bank, state or federal credit union, or a state-licensed branch of a foreign bank.
-Purchases may not exceed 30% of the City's portfolio with no more than 5% of the portfolio deposited with a single issuer. - State of California Local Agency Investment Fund as long as the total amount of City and Agency combined funds invested does not exceed the limit set by LAIF. - Shares of beneficial interest issued by diversified management companies investing in authorized securities and obligations (e.g., money market mutual funds).
-Purchases shall not exceed 20% of the City's portfolio with no more than 10% of the portfolio in a single mutual fund. - Repurchase agreements with primary dealers of the Federal Reserve with specific terms and conditions.
+- Money market accounts deposited with a nationally or state-chartered bank. - ➤ Bonds issued by the City.
+Purchases of this type shall not exceed five years to maturity. - ➤ U.S. Treasury bills, notes, bonds, or certificates of indebtedness, or those securities backed by the full faith and credit of the U.S. Government with maturities not to exceed five years. - ➤ Obligations, participations, or other instruments of, or issued by, a Federal agency or a United States government-sponsored enterprise with maturities not to exceed five years. - ➤ Bankers' acceptances with a term not to exceed 180 days' maturity or 40% of the City's portfolio. - Nonnegotiable and nontransferable certificates of deposit issued by the following types of financial institutions which have branch office locations within Santa Cruz County: a nationally or state-chartered bank, a state or federal credit union, or a federally or state-licensed branch of a foreign bank.
+Purchases may not exceed 30% of the City's portfolio with no more than 5% of the portfolio deposited with a single issuer. - > State of California Local Agency Investment Fund (LAIF) as long as the total amount of City funds invested does not exceed the limit set by LAIF. - ➤ Shares of beneficial interest issued by diversified management companies investing in authorized securities and obligations (e.g., money market mutual funds).
+Purchases shall not exceed 20% of the portfolio with no more than 10% of the portfolio in a single mutual fund. - ➤ Repurchase agreements with primary dealers of the Federal Reserve with specific terms and conditions.
 The market value of securities that underlie a repurchase agreement shall be valued at 102% or greater of the funds borrowed against those securities, and the value shall be adjusted no less than quarterly.
 Securities that can be pledged for collateral consist only of investments permitted within this policy with a maximum maturity of five years.
-Purchases shall not exceed 92 days to maturity and 20% of the portfolio. - Internal financing pool established for the purpose of providing loans to City departments or funds for significant one-time purchases.
-Investments in the pool shall not exceed the lesser of \$10 million or 10% of the City's portfolio.
+Purchases shall not exceed 92 days to maturity and 20% of the portfolio. - > The provisions above do not address investments of debt proceed held by bond trustee that are governed by the provisions of debt agreements.

-Bond proceeds held by fiscal agents to be used only for specific capital outlay, payments of certain longterm debt and maintaining required reserves are invested in accordance with the requirements and restrictions of the City's investment policy unless provided for otherwise by the City Council or Redevelopment Successor Agency Oversight Board and as permitted by specific State statutes, applicable City ordinance or resolution, and bond indenture requirements.
+Bond proceeds held by fiscal agents to be used only for specific capital outlay, payments of certain long-term debt and maintaining required reserves are invested in accordance with the requirements and restrictions of the City's investment policy unless provided for otherwise by the City Council and as permitted by specific State statutes, applicable City ordinance or resolution, and bond indenture requirements.